Ver2X/mclang/README.md

 ### Step 40: Support comma operator

-This patch allows writing a comma expression on the left-hand side of an assignment expression.
+This patch allows writing a comma expression on the Left-hand side of an assignment expression.
 This is called the "generalized lvalue" which is a deprecated GCC language extension, implementing it anyway because it's useful to implement other features.

 ```c++
 // expr       = assign